phenotypic.abc_.ThresholdDetector#

 1. Inherit from ThresholdDetector (which provides ObjectDetector’s interface).

-2. Implement _operate(image: Image) -> Image as a static method.
+2. Implement _operate(image: Image) -> Image as an instance method.

 3. Within _operate():